bmbmjmdm/wesley-app/README.txt

 If IOS cannot run simulator:
 https://github.com/facebook/react-native/issues/23282#issuecomment-476439080

-If IOS is failing to build certain node_module files: (change the 0.3.5 to 0.3.4): https://github.com/facebook/react-native/issues/21168#issuecomment-422431294
+(Might be deprecated since upgrade) If IOS is failing to build certain node_module files: (change the 0.3.5 to 0.3.4): https://github.com/facebook/react-native/issues/21168#issuecomment-422431294

 If ANDROID is giving you trouble because it can't create or delete some random path, try deleting the cache at wesleyapp\android\build\intermediates\dex-cache